rileyjmurray/sageopt/docs/source/documentation/sageopt.signomials.rst

    x \mapsto \sum_{i=1}^m c_i \exp({\alpha}_i \cdot x)

-The section ":ref:`sigobj`" covers sageopt's Signomial class, plus one extra helper function.
+The section ":ref:`sigobj`" covers sageopt's Signomial class, plus two extra helper functions.
 The section on :ref:`condsagesigs` covers the basics of a powerful connection between signomials and convexity.
 Sageopt has pre-built functions for constructing and working with convex relaxations of signomial